-Our guide, who met us at the airport on the way to hotel was absolutely right promising that we would have an unforgettable vacation .
+Our guide, who met us at the airport on the way to the hotel was absolutely right promising that we would have an unforgettable vacation.
 Even the fact that we were tired and hungry and got into a huge traffic jam couldn’t spoil great impressions from breathtaking landscapes, snow-white domes of the mosques and locals wearing pretty unusual for us national clothes.
-We arrived at the hotel late in the evening, had our dinner and then went to the sea shore.
-Next morning at 9 30 we started exploring Turkish capital with our guide.
+We arrived at the hotel late in the evening, had our dinner and then went to the seashore.
+The next morning at 9 30 we started exploring the Turkish capital with our guide.
 And here are the most impressive sights that we visited:

-3) Topkapi Palacewas the main residence of Ottoman sultans during almost five centuries.
+3) Topkapi Palace was the main residence of Ottoman sultans for almost five centuries.
 Nowadays it’s a museum with lots of exhibits, including jewels, costumes, weapons and holy things.

 4) Grand Bazaar s one of the largest markets in the world with over 4000 shops located on 58 streets.
 It’s so large that we got lost and managed to find the exit only with the help of locals.
 On the same day Turkey celebrated its Independence day, so the streets were decorated with national flags and crowded with people.
 Tired but charged with Istanbul energy we decided to visit Taksim Square and taste turkish cuisine.